 We used the same ingredients but did the coking on our gas grill.
 The key here is to oil your grates really well so your dough doesn’t stick.
 Using the same ingredients we would roll out our a dough and drop it on the hot grill.
 Then we waited a moment and when the side facing the fire was partially cooked (a few brown or black lines like a tortilla), we would flip the dough and place our ingredients on the cooked side while the other side continued to cook.
 A short while with the grill lid closed and the cheese was melted nicely.

-The grill technique became our favorite with the faster cooking times, but we were limited to smaller pies by the grill size.
-At this stage we started experimenting with different toppings and our “Grill Pizzas” were quickly a party favorite, as people could choose their own toppings.
+The grilling technique became our favorite with the faster cooking times, but we were limited to smaller pies by the grill size.
+At this stage, we started experimenting with different toppings and our “Grill Pizzas” were quickly a party favorite, as people could choose their own toppings.
 The downside of this technique is loading your pie over an open flame and the limitations of a grill with unequal heat zones.

-We began to consider a dedicated wood burning pizza oven built in our backyard.
+We began to consider a dedicated wood-burning pizza oven built in our backyard.

 We started looking at the local Home & Garden shows, but we quickly learned that the high prices and large space needed for such a build-out were prohibitive.
 On top of that, after speaking with several people who already owned them, we were less convinced.
-They shared that while they loved the smell of a wood burning pizza oven, the biggest issues they faced were in building the fire, waiting to get to adequate cooking temperature and the difficulty of cleaning this kind of oven.
+They shared that while they loved the smell of a wood-burning pizza oven, the biggest issues they faced were in building the fire, waiting to get to adequate cooking temperature, and the difficulty of cleaning this kind of oven.
 Admittedly we still considered this option as we gazed at the amazing wood burners we saw at Via Napoli in Epcot.